stephipie/first-bash-script-calculator/README.md

-# this is my first bash script
+## this is my first bash script

+The task was to create a basic calculator which works inside the terminal.
+I used the case statemnent syntax.
+In additon I worked with expr command and bc command.